 No, unfortunately, the courses offered through the College of Law are not eligible for the tuition waiver program.
 However, the College of Law offers employees of Florida State University or the state of Florida a one-time, non-renewable scholarship for a maximum of 6 credits awarded in the first year of the program only.

 Proof of current employment with Florida State University or the state of Florida is required for admitted students to receive the 6 credit scholarship.
-A letter from the employer on official Florida State University or state of Florida letterhead verifying current employment shall be provided to the Office of Admissions at the time an admitted student accepts the offer of admission.
+You can access the State of Florida Employment Verification Form here.
+Once completed, please upload the form into your application under 'Upload Additional Materials.'

 How many credit hours are there for the online Juris Master degree program?

 The online Juris Master degree requires 30 credit hours in which 10 credits hours are for required courses.

 How long does it take to earn the online Juris Master degree?